-FINE ART, ART, CRAFT AND DESIGN AS/A-Level Art: Fine Art and/or Art, Craft & Design encourages a broad approach which allows pupils to develop a sound grounding in a variety of media, while still exploring the subject in-depth.
+ART: ART, CRAFT AND DESIGN A-Level Art: Art, Craft & Design encourages a broad approach which allows pupils to develop a sound grounding in a variety of media, while still exploring the subject in-depth.

-ART: FINE ART/ ART, CRAFT AND DESIGN AQA
+ART: ART, CRAFT AND DESIGN:

+AQA

-AS/A-Level Art: Fine Art and/or Art, Craft & Design encourages a broad approach which allows pupils to develop a sound grounding in a variety of media, while still exploring the subject in-depth.
+A-Level Art: Art, Craft & Design encourages a broad approach which allows pupils to develop a sound grounding in a variety of media, while still exploring the subject in-depth.

-Both the Fine Art and the Art, Craft & Design course at Stover allow pupils to develop skills in a range of media.
-From painting, print and sculpture to film, multimedia and mixed media.
+The Art, Craft & Design course at Stover allow pupils to develop skills in a range of media.
+From textiles, painting, print and sculpture to film, multimedia mixed media and photography.

 The course allows pupils flexibility to experiment with different techniques and to specialise if they so wish.
 Pupils are encouraged to build on their successes at GCSE and begin to work in a more conceptual manner.
 Making connections with other artists becomes more and more important, and trips and gallery visits are offered to enrich experiences.

-An Art box with all the equipment necessary will be needed for this course.

-AS LEVEL

-Available on request, but most pupils will be expected to complete the full A Level.

 A LEVEL

 Coursework: Personal Investigation Project (practical - supported by written material)

-- No time limit
+No time limit

-- 96 marks
+96 marks

-- 60% of A Level
+60% of A Level

-Examination: Externally set assessment
+Examination: Externally set

+assessment

-- Preparatory Period plus 15 hours supervised time
+Preparatory Period plus 15 hours supervised time

-- 96 marks
+96 marks

-- 40% of A Level
+40% of A Level

 The written material must be a coherent and logically structured extended response of between 1000 and 3000 words of continuous prose.

+ART: PHOTOGRAPHY

+Pupils are introduced to a variety of experiences that explore a range of photographic techniques and processes including traditional and new technologies.

+ART: TEXTILE DESIGN /

+A-Level Art: Textile Design encourages a broad approach which allows pupils to develop a sound grounding in both fashion and textiles while still exploring the subject in-depth.